makerdao/xdomain/packages/optimism-dai-bridge/README.md

 - `scripts/deployMainnet.ts` - deploys a full solution to mainnet and optimism mainnet.
 Run with `yarn deploy:mainnet`
 - `scripts/deployKovan.ts` - deploys a full solution to kovan and optimism testnet on kovan.
 Run with `yarn deploy:kovan`
+- `scripts/deployGoerli.ts` - deploys a full solution to goerli and optimism goerli testnet.
+Run with `yarn deploy:goerli`

 ## Running